Yes, grapefruit can potentiate certain drugs. This means it can increase the effects of these drugs.

 The use of the opioid antagonist drug naloxone has helped to address the acute effects of opioid overdoses in many people.

-When administered properly and in a timely manner, naloxone immediately removes all opioid drugs from the receptors they occupy in the nervous system, reverses their effects, and induces a withdrawal effect.
+When administered properly and promptly, naloxone immediately removes all opioid drugs from the receptors they occupy in the nervous system, reverses their effects, and induces a withdrawal effect.

 If the drug is administered quickly enough, it can save a person’s life.